Talk with Fisherman's Friend owners

 After a courteous and hospitable greeting, Doreen Lofthouse, the formidable, but kindly matriarch of the operation, got straight to the point: "What is the image of our brand in Germany?"

 Although the company has been in existence since 1865, it was Doreen Lofthouse, who recognized the potential behind "Fisherman's Friend".
 Under her auspices, these extra strong lozenges, made of a piercing blend of liquorice, menthol and eucalyptus oil, have conquered the world.

-Since the early 1960s, Doreen Lofthouse has turned what was once little more than a sideline at a local Fleetwood chemist's shop into a global brand worth €191m, selling 5bn lozenges a year in 120 countries.
+Since the early 1960s, Doreen Lofthouse has turned what was once little more than a sideline at a local Fleetwood chemist's shop into a global brand worth €191m, selling five billion lozenges a year in 120 countries.

-This fiercely independent family company is run by the founder's great-grandchild Tony (65), his wife Doreen and her son Duncan.
+This fiercely independent family company is run by the founder's great-grandson Tony (65), his wife Doreen and her son Duncan.
 Outside shareholders need not apply.
-When I asked them about their family business, they clasped hands and said: "It's an extra strong marriage."
+When asked about their family business, they clasped hands and said: "It's an extra-strong marriage."

 Tony Lofthouse was proud to show every nook and cranny of their clinically-clean factory.

 The hands at the conveyor belts seemed equally proud of their work and everyone managed a smile.
 "We never suffer from colds here," said one woman in reference to the strong, but not unpleasant smell of menthol which pervades the site.

-After the interview, the Lofthouses accompanied the guest from Germany to the company entrance.
-Looking back, as the taxi turned a corner a few hundred yards on, Tony Lofthouse was still standing in the rain waving.
+After the interview, the Lofthouses accompanied their guests from Germany to the company entrance.
+Looking back, as the taxi turned the corner a few hundred yards on, Tony Lofthouse was still standing in the rain waving.

 Mr. & Mrs. Lofthouse, our photographer has just gone down with swine flu.
 Good times for Fisherman's Friend?